-This Hazel truffle tree will happily grow in its organic pot for the next few weeks, just place it in a sheltered spot outside, even in chilly winter.
+The Present Tree's Hazel truffle tree will happily grow in its organic pot for the next few weeks, just place it in a sheltered spot outside, even in chilly winter.
 Please follow the care guide enclosed with your gift.
-Hazel trees appreciate being drenched with water when the top soil is almost dry.
+Your tree will appreciate being drenched with water when the top soil is almost dry.
 It’s important not to over-water as the roots will suffocate, if constantly wet.
-Your truffle tree will thrive in a well-drained, alkaline soil, so we have added the perfect balance of pH and nourishment to ensure your tree and its truffle will flourish.
+Your truffle tree will thrive in a well-drained, alkaline soil, so we have added the perfect balance of pH and nourishment to ensure your tree and the truffle fungus will flourish.

-Plant your tree, still in its organic pot so the roots and truffle fungus are not disturbed, in a large (20-30 cm wide) flower pot (one with holes for drainage) or in a sunny spot in the garden.
+Plant your tree, still in its organic pot so the roots and truffle fungus are not disturbed, in an outdoor flower pot, one with holes for drainage and about 20cm wide or in a sunny spot in the garden.
 Your Hazel truffle tree can be pruned in autumn and may reach a height of 3-4 metres in 10 years, if allowed to grow naturally.

 Truffles are an ectomycorrhizal fungus, which means they have evolved to thrive underground in a mutually beneficial, symbiotic relationship with the roots of particular trees.
 The tree benefits from the truffle increasing its underground surface area, thus bringing extra nutrients from the soil into the tree.
 In return the tree supplies the truffle fungus with vital nourishment, including precious sugars which the truffle cannot produce because it does not photosynthesise.